open-telemetry/opentelemetry.io/content/en/blog/2023/contributing-to-otel/index.md

 As we've seen, there are many ways to contribute to OpenTelemetry, whether it's through docs contributions, blogging, joining the End User Working Group, contributing to the OTel Demo, or joining a SIG.

+But wait...there's more!
+You can also contribute to OpenTelemetry outside of the "official" OpenTelemetry channels (i.e. GitHub and Slack).
+These include giving talks about OpenTelemetry, going on podcasts to promote OpenTelemetry, telling your friends and family about OpenTelemetry...and so much more!
 Anything helps!

 There's no such thing as a small contribution, because every little bit adds up, and helps make OpenTelemetry awesome.